Permanence of the torsion-freeness property for divisible discrete quantum subgroups: Abstract

 \section{Abstract}

 \textsc{Abstract}.
 We prove that torsion-freeness in the sense of Meyer-Nest is preserved under divisible discrete quantum subgroups.
 As a consequence, we obtain some stability results of the torsion-freeness property for relevant constructions of quantum groups (quantum (semi-)direct products, compact bicrossed products and quantum free products).
 We improve some stability results concerning the Baum-Connes conjecture appearing already in a previous work of the author.
 For instance, we show that the (resp. strong) Baum-Connes conjecture is preserved by discrete quantum subgroups (without any torsion-freeness or divisibility assumption).
-Finally, we analyze an alternative approach to tackle the stability of torsion-freeness by divisible discrete quantum subgroups in terms of module $C^*$-categories.